qt/qtbase/cmake/README.md

 You can use ``cmake-gui {path to build directory}`` or ``ccmake {path to build directory}`` to configure the values of individual cmake variables or Qt features.
 After changing a value, you need to choose the *configure* step (usually several times:-/), followed by the *generate* step (to generate makefiles/ninja files).

+## Specifying configure.json features on the command line

+QMake defines most features in configure.json files, like -developer-build or -no-opengl.

+In CMake land, we currently generate configure.cmake files from the configure.json files.
+If the feature in configure.json has the name "dlopen", you can specify whether to enable or disable that feature in CMake with a -D flag on the CMake command line.
+So for example -DFEATURE_dlopen=ON or -DFEATURE_sql_mysql=OFF.
+At the moment, if you change a FEATURE flag's value, you have to remove the CMakeCache.txt file and reconfigure with CMake.
+And even then you might stumble on some issues when reusing an existing build, because of an automoc bug in upstream CMake.

 ## Ninja reconfiguration bug

 If you use the Ninja generator, there's a bug that after the first CMake configuration, if you run ninja, it will do the reconfiguration step again.
 This is quite annoying and time consuming.